alexandre-touret/alexandre-touret.github.io/content/posts/my-tech-library.en.md

 {{< /style >}}

 Early in my career, when the documentation was not so spearded across the Internet, I had to buy and crack open books to learn new things.
-I stumbled upon the shelves of [Le Monde en "Tique"](https://ilibrairie.fr/75/paris/le-monde-en-tique-1zu), a famous Parisian bookstore getting books of Java EE, XML, or whatever else.
+I stumbled upon of [Le Monde en "Tique"](https://ilibrairie.fr/75/paris/le-monde-en-tique-1zu), a famous Parisian bookstore getting books of Java EE, XML, or whatever else.

 I then realised, even with the number of documentation, articles, videos growing on Internet, I learnt far better new topics reading books.